bwoody3142/FullCourtAnalytics/Documentation/User.md

 ## Analyst

 - On the analyst page you can access the Video Annotator page.
-To do this click the Annotate Video button in the top navbar.
+To do this click the "Annotate" button next to anyone of the games.
 Again if your browser window is smaller than full size you will see the icon below. <br>
 ![Navbar Icon](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/Navbar.png) <br>
 In that event click the icon and the navbar will expand to show you the different options.